NRC fines owner of former nuke plant for 2nd security lapse

 The NRC said the violation was the work of “a now-former security superintendent.”

-The fine is separate from a $150,000 fine the NRC imposed on Holtec in December for different security-related violations that neither the NRC nor the company would detail, citing the sensitivity of the matter.
+The fine is separate from a $150,000 penalty the NRC imposed on Holtec in December for different security-related violations that neither the NRC nor the company would detail, citing the sensitivity of the matter.

 Asked for comment by The Associated Press on Wednesday, Holtec issued the same statement it issued in December for the previous fine.